mlstack/e200-sas-doc/sas-fuction/sas-function.md

 ## SAS Function

 ### put
-- returns a value using a specified format.
+- returns a value using a specified format
+- converting Numeric Values to Character Value
 ### input
-- returns the value that is produced when SAS converts an expression using the specified informat.
+- returns the value that is produced when SAS converts an expression using the specified informat
+- converting Character Values to Numeric Values
 ```
 numdate=122591;
 chardate=put(numdate,z6.);